 The CDC recommends contacting a healthcare provider for medical advice if you think you or your children have been exposed and have any of the symptoms.
 The CDC has also released additional tips to help keep children healthy while school is out that include suggested routines for continuing children’s education at home.

-Q: What should I tell my child about the virus?
+Q: Especially now that most schools are closed indefinitely, what should I tell my child about the virus?

 - Teach children everyday actions to reduce the spread of germs.